 About Our Town

-Well-known residents include Cornelius Conway Felton, president of Harvard College in 1860-62, who was born here; also: E. Moody Boynton, inventor of the monorail and a crosscut saw; noted tenor Roland Hayes; Julian D. Steele, the first commissioner of the state Department of Commerce and Development.
-The beloved children’s book, Mike Mulligan and His Steam Shovel, was written by Virginia Lee Burton while she was living at Chestnut Hill Farm in West Newbury, and twelve-year-old “Dickie Birkenbush” suggested the ending to her.
+Well-known residents include Cornelius Conway Felton, president of Harvard College in 1860-62, who was born here; also: E. Moody Boynton, inventor of the monorail and a crosscut saw; noted tenor Roland Hayes; Julian D. Steele, the first commissioner of the State Department of Commerce and Development.
+The beloved children’s book, Mike Mulligan and His Steam Shovel, was written by Virginia Lee Burton while she was living at Chestnut Hill Farm, as well as professional wrestler and actor, John Cena, who grew up on Coffin Street.